amccartney/SNDMakes/README.md

 #### Submissions are logged [here.](http://v3-api.herokuapp.com/)

+To view the code of the inner workings of the app, go to the [API/app repo.](https://github.com/davidrleonard/v3-api)

 In the future, this will include a 'view annotations' feature that will look something like

 ![annotations](display-mode-01.png)